darold/pgtt/README.md

 ==================================

-pgtt is a PostgreSQL extension to create, manage and use Oracle-style Global Temporary Tables and probably also BD2-style.
+pgtt is a PostgreSQL extension to create, manage and use Oracle-style Global Temporary Tables and probably the others RDBMS.

 The objective of this extension it to propose an extension to provide the Global Temporary Table feature waiting for an in core